-It’s a quote we’re sure you’ve all seen, but it is completely true.
+It’s a quote we’re sure you’ve all seen.
 Setting up, running and maintaining a small business is not easy.
 In fact, it’s incredibly hard.
 Anyone running a small business is creating their dream, and every time you support them you support their dream too.
 It doesn’t matter whether you spend £1000 or £1.
-Whether you give them a ‘like’ on Facebook or retweet something they’ve been working hard on.
+Whether you give them a ‘like’ on Facebook, comment on an Instagram post or retweet something they’ve been working hard on.
 Every time you support a small business an actual person is given a boost, and sometimes that’s the difference between an awful day, and a fantastic one.

 Artwork in this post provided by Black Bee Creative.